-At the heart of Nick Leeson’s presentations is his personal story surrounding the collapse of Barings Bank.
+At the heart of business and resilience speaker’s Nick Leeson’s presentations is his personal story surrounding the collapse of Barings Bank.
 He speaks openly and candidly about the culture which existed at the time and the lack of accounting safeguards that ultimately led to the bank’s collapse.
 With so many facets to his story, Nick will always work with the client to tailor his talk and make it relevant to the audience; focusing on the key topics and areas of interest.
 Key themes include:

 - Compliance, Control and Transparency